-Welcome to what’s on in Lowestoft – your comprehensive guide to everything that’s going on in Lowestoft including craft fairs, arts festivals, agricultural shows, live music, fun events for children and the family and lots of quirky events with a distinctly local flavour.
+Welcome to what’s on in Lowestoft – your comprehensive guide to everything that’s going on in Lowestoft, including craft fairs, arts festivals, agricultural shows, live music, fun events for children and the family and lots of quirky events with distinctly local flavour.

 How to use the guide

 Using the guide couldn’t be easier.
 Everything is listed in chronological order and you are able to search by week, month or venue to find what you’re looking for.
-By using Ctrl F on your PC (or Command F if you’re on a Mac) you can search events by typing in a specific word.
-For example, if you’re looking for an event that is suitable for children then simply type that in and the list will jump to the appropriate events.
-And if you’re planning an event and it’s not yet listed then we’d love to hear from you.
-All you need to do is click here to add your event, complete the form, submit and we’ll arrange for it to get listed.
+By using Ctrl F on your PC (or Command F if you’re on a Mac), you can search events by typing in a specific word.
+For example, if you’re looking for an event that is suitable for children, then simply type that in, and the list will jump to the appropriate events.
+And if you’re planning an event and it’s not yet listed, then we’d love to hear from you.
+All you need to do is click here to add your event, complete the form, and submit it, and we’ll arrange for it to get listed.
 It only takes a few minutes.

 What’s on in Lowestoft February 2022

 What’s on in Lowestoft March 2022

 What’s on in Lowestoft July 2022

 What’s on in Lowestoft September 2022